 - to supplement registration fees for current Ashram expenses;

 - to provide assistance to subsidize persons who could not otherwise attend the Ashram;

 - to carry out the Ashram’s Overseas Mission and Outreach to all parts of the world;

 - to meet other approved needs and projects.

 Brother Stanley Jones said:

 “The Open Heart and the Overflowing Heart are the two pillars upon which the Ashram rests spiritually.
 During the Open Heart, we told our needs.
 Now we tell our victories.
 Here we lay the tributes of our gratitude at the feet of Jesus for what has happened to us during the Ashram.
 We will all try to keep from exhorting.”

-We are challenged to sign an Ashram covenant card and to keep a daily Ashram when we return home.
+We are challenged to sign a Christian Ashram covenant card and to keep a daily Christian Ashram when we return home.
 The Ashram closes with worship in a fellowship circle and the final greeting, “Jesus is LORD!”